Headline

 This time, the pair encounter Ukrainian Gangsters, coked-out toddlers, roofied egg-nog, the real Santa Claus (who they accidentally shoot) and a resurrected Neil Patrick Harris, who viciously skewers his public persona in his best cameo of the franchise so far.
 The film takes pot shots at all of the conventions and clichés of Christmas movies in general and even makes a couple of sly digs at the 3D format the film was shot in.

-Suffice to say, this is another one to avoid if you’re easily offended but otherwise there’s a lot to enjoy here in a rude, crude and shameless way.
+Suffice to say, “A Harold And Kumar Christmas” is one to avoid if you’re easily offended but otherwise there’s a lot to enjoy here in a rude, crude and shameless way.
 And if you don’t want a WaffleBot of your very own after seeing this, then there may be no hope for you at all.

 logo